Sam Snead: Career

+In December 1959, Snead took part in a controversial match against Mason Rudolph, at the Mid Ocean Club in Bermuda.
+The match played under the NBC's "World Championship Golf" series, was a match-play event that was tied after 11 holes.
+On the 12th hole, Snead discovered that he had a 15th club in the bag, a violation of the Rules of Golf that limits a player to 14 clubs.
+The extra club in his bag, a fairway wood Snead had been experimenting with in practice, meant Rudolph had won on the 12th hole immediately, 11 and 7, after applying the penalty of a loss of hole for each hole the club was in the bag, even though he did not use it during the round.
+With the match legally concluded, Snead deliberately missed puts later in the program to create the legitimate result, a Rudolph win.
+Snead explained the match had ended up on the 11 loss of hole penalties, and said he did not disqualify himself in order not to spoil the show.
+This occurred shortly after the investigations into the quiz show scandals where players were given answers to questions in fixed matches.
+The match was broadcast in April 1960, and the sponsor canceled further participation in the series after Snead's admission he recreated the result after the match officially ended as a Rudolph win.
+The rule was changed for the 1964 Rules of Golf, where the penalty is capped at two holes (match play) or two strokes per hole capped at four strokes (stroke play).

 Beginning in 1960, Snead hosted television's Celebrity Golf program, emceed by Harry von Zell, competing for charity in nine-hole contests against Hollywood celebrities like Dean Martin, Jerry Lewis and Bob Hope.
 Snead had appeared with Martin and Lewis in their 1953 comedy film, The Caddy.

 On February 7, 1962, at age 49, Snead won the Royal Poinciana Plaza Invitational, an LPGA Tour "Battle of the Sexes" tournament where he faced off against 14 LPGA pros.
 The low woman was Mickey Wright, herself Snead's equivalent in women's golf, with the most wins on that tour.

 His 1962 autobiography was titled The Education of a Golfer.
 Snead later wrote several golf instructional books, and frequently wrote instructional columns in golf magazines.

-In 1965, Snead became the oldest player (52 years, 10 months and 8 days) to win on the PGA Tour (the Greater Greensboro Open).
+In 1965, Snead became the oldest player (52 years, 10 months, and 8 days) to win on the PGA Tour (the Greater Greensboro Open).

 Snead played on seven Ryder Cup teams: 1937, 1947, 1949, 1951, 1953, 1955, and 1959.
 Snead was selected to the 1939 Ryder Cup team however the event was never played due to World War II.
 He captained the team in 1951, 1959, and 1969.

 In 1971, he won the PGA Club Professional Championship at Pinehurst Resort.

 In 1973, Snead became the oldest player to make a cut in a U.S. Open at age 61.